Trigger Sources¶

 Create a K8s secret called

-that holds your minio access key and secret key.
-The access key must be stored underaccesskey
+artifacts-miniothat holds your minio access key and secret key.
+The access key must be stored underaccesskeykey and secret key must be stored undersecretkey. -

 Follow steps described here to set up the minio server.